davidbalbert/Watt/StandardKeyBindingResponder/README.md

 ## Getting started

-1. Conform your text storage to `TextContentDataSource`.
+1. Conform your text storage to `TextContent`.
 Both `String` and `AttributedString.CharacterView` can conform trivially.
-E.g. `extension String: TextContentDataSource {}`.
+E.g. `extension String: TextContent {}`.
 This is all you need to use `Transposer`.
 2. If your text storage has a method of finding paragraph boundaries that's better than O(n), implement `index(ofParagraphBoundaryBefore:)` and `index(ofParagraphBoundaryAfter:)`.
 3. Implement `TextLayoutDataSource`.
 4. Implement `InitializableFromAffinity`, `InitializableFromGranularity` and `NavigableSelection` for your affinity, granularity, and selection types.